aumeinctutw1/boost_alarm_service/README.md

+# Todos
+- Dockerize this application
+- split in header and cpp files
+- Implement Limit to the running timers per client
+    - Error Handling, from read_header() to start()
+- Improve the testing client
+- Use Cmake and automated testing

 # Boost Alarm Service
 Our goal is to implement a TCP server to which alarm clock entries can be sent.
 The client should be notified via a socket connection when the timer has expired.